PostHog/posthog.com/contents/handbook/engineering/incidents.md

 - Customer signup is broken
 - Significantly elevated error rate
-- A Denial of Service (DoS) attack or other malicious activity that affects system availability.
+- A Denial of Service (DoS) attack or other malicious activity that affects system availability

 #### Critical